 As an instructional outdoor space, the Sunflower Hill Garden is a medium for educational, therapeutic, and life skills training; offering adults with developmental disabilities opportunities to thrive.
-Program offerings include group visits for both Adult Day Programs and High School Transition classes, as well as vocational training for individuals in a small group setting.
-Led by our knowledgeable and dedicated Garden staff, the curriculum is specially designed to offer unique experiences for individuals of all abilities:

 The Sunflower Hill Garden produces thousands of pounds of fresh, organic produce each year, which is planted and harvested by our program participants.
 Over 70% of our produce is donated to local nonprofits.
 The remainder is donated to our program participants and volunteers as well as sold at our Harvest Stand.